OlivierLD/raspberry-coffee/http-clients/README.md

 $ export CP=./build/libs/http-clients-1.0-all.jar
 ```

 > Next, we need to have some http server running somewhere.
-Here we choosed to
+Here we choose to
 > have one reading an **lis3mdl** board (magnetometer).
 This is just an example.
-> That pne happens to live in the `I2C-SPI` module, in this project (look for `lis3mdl_server.py`).
+> That one happens to live in the `I2C-SPI` module, in this project (look for `lis3mdl_server.py`).

 Then start the Python HTTP Server on a machine where it is available, along with the board it reads:
 ```text